Ivan1337-prg/Prediction/README.md

-# Student Final Grade Prediction using SVR
+# Final Grade Prediction using SVR

 This project uses **Support Vector Regression (SVR)** to predict **final grades (G3)** of students based on various academic and demographic features from the **UCI Student Performance dataset**.